Transferring to a Four-year Institution

 - Transfer Assurance Guides (TAG)

 Articulation Completion Agreements (Bachelor Completion)

 Rhodes State College has entered into agreements with a number of four-year colleges and universities by which graduates can transfer to one of those institutions to complete a baccalaureate degree.
 These agreements often provide two plus two transfer opportunities in specific programs, that is the receiving institution accepts the two-year program which the student has completed at Rhodes State College as the first two years of the baccalaureate degree.
 The student then can complete the baccalaureate degree at another college or university.
-Students can receive additional information on these agreements and the participating institutions from the Office of Admissions, Office of Advising and Counseling, Division Dean, Program Chair, or Director.
+Students can receive additional information on these agreements and the participating institutions from the Office of Admissions, Office of Advising, Division Dean, Program Chair, or Director.

 Course-By-Course Transfer and Evaluation

 Students who do not take advantage of one of the Articulation Agreements can always apply for transfer to a four-year institution and have their coursework evaluated for transferability on a course-by-course basis by the receiving institution.
 Successful transfer of courses using this method requires careful planning on the part of the student.
 In particular, a student should consult early with the institution to which he/she wishes to transfer in order to determine the transferability of specific Rhodes State College courses.
 Although this option does not provide assurances of transferability as provided by the Ohio Transfer Module or the Articulation Agreements, it does allow flexibility for a student to select coursework which meet specific admission or program requirements of the receiving institution.

 Rhodes State College is proud to be a part of The University System of Ohio.
 Transfer Assurance Guides (TAGs) have been created for a large number of courses within the system, allowing for seamless transfer of TAG-designated general education or technical courses.